goabstract/Awesome-Design-Tools/README.md

 * [Folio](http://folioformac.com/) — a simple version control system for design teams; based on Git.
 * [Kactus](https://kactus.io/) —  design version control without changing your tools.
 Manage changes, document work and keep your team in sync.
 * [Plant](https://plantapp.io/) — a Mac app and Sketch plugin offering complete version control for designers and teams.
 * [Versions](https://versions.sympli.io) — a version control tool for designers with visual diff, merge and conflict resolution.
+Works with GitHub, Bitbucket, GitLab and Azure Devops.

 ### Addendum (Reference & Inspiration)